TodePond/TodePondDotCom/wikiblogarden/art/comedy/readme.md

 Sorry I can't-

-If you think we should get an AI to tell jokes then it's already too late.

 ## What is a joke?

 It's a joke that it's the year 2024 and tech bros still don't know what a joke is.
 Tech humour is terrible because: